-No change in our internal control over financial reporting occurred during the fourth quarter ended December 31, 2023 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+No change in our internal control over financial reporting occurred during the fourth quarter ended December 31, 2023 December 31, 2024 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.

-Item 9B.
+[Table of Contents](#)Item 9B.
 Other Information(b) Director and Officer Trading Arrangements

-The following table describes, for the quarterly period ending December 31, 2023, each trading arrangement for the sale or purchase of Company securities adopted, terminated or for which the amount, pricing or timing provisions were modified by our directors and officers that is either (1) a contract, instruction or written plan intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) (a "Rule 10b5-1 trading arrangement") or (2) a "non-Rule 10b5-1 trading arrangement" (as defined in Item 408(c) of Regulation S-K):
+The following table describes, for the quarterly period ending December 31, 2023 ended December 31, 2024, each trading arrangement for the sale or purchase of Company securities adopted, terminated or for which the amount, pricing or timing provisions were modified by our directors and officers that is either (1) a contract, instruction or written plan intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) (a "Rule 10b5-1 trading arrangement") or (2) a "non-Rule 10b5-1 trading arrangement" (as defined in Item 408(c) of Regulation S-K):

-Name (Title) Action Taken (Date of Action) Type of Trading Arrangement Nature of Trading Arrangement Duration of Trading Arrangement Aggregate Number of Securities to be Purchased or Sold Mani Sundaram (Executive Vice President and General Manager of the Security Technology Group) Adoption (December 5, 2023) Rule 10b5-1 trading arrangement Sales Until March 9, 2025, or such earlier date upon which all transactions are completed or expire without execution Up to 7,461 shares of common stock Edward McGowan (Chief Financial Officer and Treasurer) Adoption (December 6, 2023) Rule 10b5-1 trading arrangement Sales Until September 6, 2024, or such earlier date upon which all transactions are completed or expire without execution Up to 35,003 shares of common stock 1 Adam Karon (Chief Operating Officer and General Manager of the Cloud Technology Group) Adoption (December 8, 2023) Rule 10b5-1 trading arrangement Sales Until September 8, 2024, or such earlier date upon which all transactions are completed or expire without execution Up to 61,444 shares of common stock 2 Aaron Ahola (General Counsel and Corporate Secretary) Adoption (December 11, 2023) Rule 10b5-1 trading arrangement Sales Until June 11, 2024, or such earlier date upon which all transactions are completed or expire without execution Up to 16,489 shares of common stock 3
+Name (Title) Action Taken (Date of Action) Type of Trading Arrangement Nature of Trading Arrangement Duration of Trading Arrangement Aggregate Number of Securities to be Purchased or Sold Adam Karon (Chief Operating Officer and General Manager of the Cloud Technology Group) Adoption (December 2, 2024) Rule 10b5-1 trading arrangement Sales Until June 2, 2025, or such earlier date upon which all transactions are completed or expire without execution Up to 46,778 shares of common stock (1) Mani Sundaram (Executive Vice President and General Manager of the Security Technology Group) Adoption (December 5, 2023) 4, 2024) Rule 10b5-1 trading arrangement Sales Until March 9, 2025 September 1, 2025, or such earlier date upon which all transactions are completed or expire without execution Up to 7,461 16,867 shares of common stock Edward McGowan (Chief Financial Officer and Treasurer) Adoption (December 6, 2023) Rule 10b5-1 trading arrangement Sales Until September 6, 2024, or such earlier date upon which all transactions are completed or expire without execution Up to 35,003 shares of common stock (1) Adam Karon (Chief Operating Officer and General Manager of the Cloud Technology Group) Adoption (December 8, 2023) Rule 10b5-1 trading arrangement Sales Until September 8, 2024, or such earlier date upon which all transactions are completed or expire without execution Up to 61,444 shares of common stock (2) Aaron Ahola (General Counsel and Corporate Secretary) Adoption (December 11, 2023) Rule 10b5-1 trading arrangement Sales Until June 11, 2024, or such earlier date upon which all transactions are completed or expire without execution Up to 16,489 shares of common stock (3)